 Statute of Limitations

-A legal statute sets forth the maximum period of time after certain events have occurred, so that legal proceedings based on those events may be initiated.
-Basically, what this means is that after a certain length of time, you may not be able to sue someone in a court of law if the limitation has been exceeded.
-Also, someone may not be prosecuted for a crime after the period has expired.
+A legal statute sets forth the maximum period after certain events so that legal proceedings may be initiated based on those events.
+This means that you may be unable to sue someone in a court of law after a certain time if the limitation has been exceeded.
+Also, someone may not be prosecuted for a crime after expiration.

 Subrogation refers to circumstances in which an insurance company tries to recover expenses for an insurance claim it paid when another party was responsible for the payment of the insurance claim.
 Types of subrogation include:

 - Surety’s rights

 - Lender’s rights